home contact

 26 October 2024 my reply to Inspector Byrne after a telephone call

 31 October 2024 reply to original complaint from Queanbeyan Police, letter noted that Jodie Harrison, Minister for Women and for the Prevention of Domestic Violence and Sexual Assault received the letter and passed it on to Minister Catley.
 MInister for the Police who sent it back to the Queanbeyan Police.
+The letter was written by R Sewart

 The complaint letters